Okonomiyaki: Hiroshima area

 The ingredients are layered rather than mixed.
-The layers are typically battered, cabbage, pork, and yakisoba.
+The layers are typically batter, cabbage, pork, and yakisoba.
 Optional items such as squid, octopus, dried bonito flakes, and other seafood, as well as nori flakes or powder, mung bean sprouts, egg, chicken, cheese, and other ingredients, depending on the preferences of the cook and the customer.
-Noodles (yakisoba, udon) are also used as a topping with fried egg and a generous amount of okonomiyaki sauce.
+Noodles (yakisoba or udon) are also used as a topping with fried egg and a generous amount of okonomiyaki sauce.

 The amount of cabbage used is usually three to four times the amount used in the Osaka style.
 It starts out piled very high and is pushed down as the cabbage cooks.
 The order of the layers may vary slightly depending on the chef's style and preference, and ingredients vary depending on the preference of the customer.
 This style is also called Hiroshima-yaki or Hiroshima-okonomi.

-In and around the Hiroshima area, there are a number of variations on the style.
-Fuchuyaki (府中焼き, fuchūyaki) is made with ground meat instead of pork belly in Fuchū, Hiroshima.
+In and around the Hiroshima area, there are a number of variations on the style. (府中焼き, Fuchūyaki) is made with ground meat instead of pork belly in Fuchū, Hiroshima.
 Oysters (kaki) are mixed in okonomiyaki to make kaki-oko in Hinase, Okayama.
-On the island of Innoshima, a variety called Innoshima okonomiyaki (因島お好み焼き) (or in'oko (いんおこ) for short) includes udon, bonito flakes, Worcestershire sauce, and vegetables fried with uncooked batter.
+On the island of Innoshima, a variety called (因島お好み焼き, Innoshima okonomiyaki) (or (いんおこ, in'oko) for short) includes udon, bonito flakes, Worcestershire sauce, and vegetables fried with uncooked batter.
 Together with "Onomichiyaki", in'oko is considered a B-class gourmet food along the Shimanami Kaidō.
 There is a restaurant in Hiroshima where customers can order jalapeños, tortilla chips, chorizo, and other Latin American items either in—or as a side dish to—okonomiyaki.

 Otafuku, one of the most popular brands of okonomiyaki sauce, is based in Hiroshima and has an okonomiyaki museum and a cooking studio there.
 Okonomi-mura, in Naka-ku in Hiroshima, was the top food theme park destination for families in Japan according to an April 2004 poll.

 Other areas

 The Tsukishima district of Tokyo is popular for both okonomiyaki and monjayaki (the district's main street is named "Monja Street").
-In some areas of Kyoto city, an old-style okonomiyaki called betayaki (べた焼き) is served.
+In some areas of Kyoto city, an old-style okonomiyaki called (べた焼き, betayaki) is served.
 The dish is prepared in layers of thin batter, shredded cabbage and meat, with a fried egg and noodles.

 Okonomiyaki is popular street food in cities including Manila, Taipei, Bangkok, and Jakarta.